-The Whales are rewarded for their investment with new tokens on a one-to-one ratio.
+The Whales are rewarded with new tokens on a one-to-one ratio.
 Because Whales know that the price of the parent company has been inflated by their actions they proceed to dump both the new token and the parent token on every exchange they can.

 In these cases, traders act a little differently.
 Depending on the circumstance surrounding the fork you may see traders abandoning the old coin in favor of “safer” bets until they think the market has stabilized.

 It is also possible to see traders largely abandon the original cryptocurrency in favor of the new fork, as happened with Ethereum and Ethereum Classic (with the former strongly outcompeting the latter).

-Should You Invest Before a Hard Fork?
+Should You Trade A Crypto Before a Hard Fork?

 A hard fork marks an unstable time for a cryptocurrency.
 The community will often be divided over the issue and the market is generally very volatile, even by cryptocurrency standards.

-In the case of a hard fork, where you will be getting “free” currency, it makes sense to keep hold of your currency or even increase your investment.
+In the case of a hard fork, where you will be getting “free” currency, it makes sense to keep hold of your currency or even increase your stock of coin.
 The downside of this is that other large traders are doing the same.

 You will lose out on the “free” currency but you may be able to make a profit from the Whales looking to increase their stake.
 You can then use this to buy a bigger share after the inevitable crash.

 If you’re looking at a soft fork then your choices are a little easier.
 If you believe that the fork will help the currency, the best course of action will be to scoop up currency from concerned users, taking advantage of price fluctuations to increase your stake.

 Remember That Your Capital is at Risk

 Cryptocurrency is an exceptionally volatile commodity, so you should be prepared to lose money.
-Ensure that you follow the golden rule and never invest capital that you cannot afford to lose.
+Ensure that you follow the golden rule and never trade capital that you cannot afford to lose.